clearmatics/zeth/pyClient/README.md

 (env)$ zeth sync
 ```

-Any notes found are stored in the `./notes` direectory, as files containing the
+Any notes found are stored in the `./notes` directory, as files containing the
 secret data required to spend them.
 This forms a very primitive Zeth "wallet".

 ```console